-A member of senior management, and someone who has a vested interested in the project’s outcome, the ‘project sponsor’, also known as the executive sponsor, secures resources, provides direction, and champions the project at executive level.
-They hold overall accountability for the project, and are the ultimate decision-maker with nothing — such as changes to the project scope — happening without their approval.
-As the business representative, they are the communication link between the project team, the stakeholders, and business community.
+A member of senior management, and someone who has a vested interest in the project’s outcome, the ‘project sponsor’, also known as the executive sponsor, secures resources, provides direction, and champions the project at the executive level.
+They hold overall accountability for the project and are the ultimate decision-maker with nothing — such as changes to the project scope — happening without their approval.
+As the business representative, they are the communication link between the project team, the stakeholders, and the business community.

 At the heart of every operation is the project’s working team members.
 These are the people with the industry skills and expertise who are responsible for developing the product or service.
 Due to the highly collaborative nature of project management, the ideal group would also demonstrate interpersonal skills, and an aptitude for learning — because what good is someone who comes with a wealth of knowledge yet has trouble interacting with their colleagues?

 In some bigger teams, you may also find these two roles:

 Reporting to the project manager, the team leader leads the team (obvs), while also being a working member.
 It is their job to motivate other team members and resolve any conflicts that may arise.
 Without the same authority as the project manager, their influence is set through the example of their own actions and behaviour.

 The project coordinator takes care of all the administrative duties so that the project manager can focus on the bigger fish to fry.
 Despite some of their tasks being a little mundane, such as stationery orders or minute-taking in meetings, they play a necessary and important role in the project’s success.

 The Attributes Required for Successful Teamwork